 On the other hand, I don’t recommend rushing into braiding with 11 loops.
 With 11 loops there is no new finger to train, instead all the fingers need to have more automatic control over their loops, so you can think about the new and different step in the loop shifting, and that extra loop on the little finger.

-Ten-loop ‘double braids’ can also be learned after 9-loop square braids.
+Ten-loop double braids can be learned after 9-loop square braids.
 These are the classic 10-loop braids (doubled 5-loop square braids), that were traditionally made by two braiders cooperating on one braid.
-Using all ten fingers, a solo braider can make these with simple and efficient loop transfers and loop-shifting moves, and without carrying more than one loop per finger. (see fingerloop.org’s instructions for 2 braiders; see Phiala’s String Page’s Multi-person braids for a single braider for her “no-thumbs” method for making these as a solo braider).
+Using all ten fingers, a solo braider can make these with simple and efficient loop transfers and loop-shifting moves, and without carrying more than one loop per finger.
+[To learn how to make these braids the traditional way, as a team of 2 braiders, see my more recent post on this].

 When I braid double braids that have more than ten loops, I usually carry extra loops on the little fingers first, as I show in my 11-loop square braid tutorial, then on the thumbs (using similar braiding moves).